 Debt relief companies help consumers avoid bankruptcy and get their credit back on track.
-They negotiate with creditors on your behalf, although their services are never free and some companies charge significant fees for their help.
+Most debt relief companies are debt settlement companies whose ultimate goal is to help you settle your debt for less than what you owe.
+Their services are never free, and some companies charge significant fees for their help.

-When your debts are overwhelming, reaching out to a third party company might be your only option.
-We compared all the top debt relief companies to help in your search, focusing our efforts on finding firms that are honest, ethical and transparent with a proven history of helping people get out of debt.
+When your debts are overwhelming, reaching out to a third-party company might be your only option.
+We compared all the top debt relief companies to help in your search, focusing our efforts on finding firms that are honest, ethical and transparent, with a proven history of helping people get out of debt.

-Bankrate’s top debt relief companies for 2020
+Bankrate’s top debt relief companies for 2022

 - Best for debt settlement: National Debt Relief

-- Best full-service debt relief: CuraDebt
+- Best for small debt: CuraDebt

-How we chose the best debt relief programs for our ranking
+How we chose the best debt relief programs

 Because many debt relief companies suggest debt settlement plans that can cause your credit score to plummet, these firms have gotten a bad reputation.
 However, there are plenty of reputable companies offering needed assistance.

 To come up with our ranking of the best debt settlement companies of 2022, we considered several factors, including third-party reviews, overall transparency and overall services offered.
 As you look over our list of the top debt settlement companies, keep in mind that not all of these companies offer their services in every state